swegger/SE_SL_2022/README.md

 *Note: the code is designed to allow for the simulated model to be different than the fit model for testing of model identifiability.

 ### Biomimetic circuit modeling
 The code for recreating the biomimetic circuit results from the paper used above load results from runs of the model previously.
-Below provides a brief instructions to implementation of the circuit, mostly by way of demonstrating how to implement the circuit used in the main text of Egger and Lisberger (2022).
+Below we provide brief instructions to implement the circuit, mostly by way of demonstrating how to implement the circuit used in the main text of Egger and Lisberger (2022).

 *Circuit basics*